yashu1wwww/Youtube-Auto-Comment/README.md

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc

+enter cmt.py in cmd on that particular folder or double click on cmt.py

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc